Manuel Prado Ugarteche: Early life

-Manuel studied at the College of the Immaculate and pursued higher studies at the Faculties of Sciences and Political Sciences of the University of San Marcos,where he received a bachelor's degree in 1907 with his thesis on "The Hydrostatic Pressure Centers", and as a doctor in 1910 with the thesis "Essay on the rainfall regime of Lima".
-He also studied at the National School of Engineers (now the National University of Engineering),graduating as a Civil Engineer in 1911.
+Manuel studied at Lycée Saint-Louis-de-Gonzague, in Paris, and Inmaculada School in Lima.
+He then attended the faculties of Sciences and Political Sciences of the University of San Marcos, where he received a bachelor's degree in 1907 and a doctor's degree in 1910.
+He also studied at the National School of Engineers (now the National University of Engineering), graduating as a Civil Engineer in 1911.